General Terms and Conditions

-Here we offer our general terms and conditions as a pdf file with a approx. file size of 110 kB.
+Here we offer our general terms and conditions as a pdf file.

 - The Supplier herewith reserves any industrial property rights and/or copyrights pertaining to its cost estimates, drawings and other documents (hereinafter referred to as „Documents“).
 The Documents shall not be made accessible to third parties without the Supplier’s prior consent and shall, upon request, be returned without undue delay to the Supplier if the contract is not awarded to the Supplier.
 Sentences 1 and 2 shall apply mutatis mutandis to documents of the Purchaser; these may, however, be made accessible to third parties to whom the Supplier may rightfully transfer Supplies.